II Corps (United States): World War II

-On 10 July 1943, II Corps, commanded now by Major General Omar Bradley, took part in the amphibious invasion of Sicily (codenamed Operation Husky) under command of the U.S. Seventh Army.
-It played a key part in the liberation of the western part of the island.
+On 10 July 1943, II Corps, commanded now by Major General Omar Bradley, took part in the amphibious invasion of Sicily (codenamed Operation Husky) under the command of the U.S. Seventh Army.
+It played a key role in the liberation of the western part of the island.
 The corps consisted of the 1st Infantry Division (United States), 3rd, 9th, and 45th Infantry Divisions.
 The Allied campaign in Sicily came to an end after 38 days.

 Now under Major General Geoffrey Keyes, II Corps was sent to the Italian Front, arriving in mid-November as part of the U.S. Fifth Army, where it was to serve for the rest of the conflict, participating in grueling mountain warfare and often experienced fighting in terrible weather conditions.
 Soon after arrival, II Corps took the 3rd and 36th Infantry Divisions under command.
 In late January 1944 II Corps, now with the 1st Armored Division under command, took part in the Battle of Rapido River, part of the first Battle of Monte Cassino, to distract German attention away from the Anzio landings.
 The operation failed with heavy losses in the 36th Division.
 During the fourth and final battle of Cassino in May, II Corps consisted of the 85th and 88th Infantry Divisions.
 For the assault of the German Gothic Line, II Corps consisted of the 34th, 88th and 91st Infantry Divisions.
 The corps moved up the western side of Italy, and fought in the Spring 1945 offensive in Italy, where it ended up on the right flank of the Fifth Army in May 1945.

 II Corps was inactivated in Austria on 10 October 1945, following Germany's surrender.

 Cold War

-In March 1958, Camp Kilmer, New Jersey, became Headquarters for the reactivated II Corps as the controlling headquarters for United States Army Reserve units across the northeast.
+In March 1958, Camp Kilmer, New Jersey, became headquarters for the reactivated II Corps as the controlling headquarters for United States Army Reserve units across the northeast.
 It also assigned personnel to active duty during the Vietnam War when its headquarters was moved to Fort Wadsworth, New York.